saramgsilva/XamarinWorkshop/Guides/1010ENEIGuide.md

              Icon="ic_action_users.png">

-You will create the header but only for Android and iOS (which don't show icon).
-This way to create the header for Windows Phone we need to create a workaround, as we will see below.
+This will be showed in Android and in iOS but for Windows Phone 8.0 we need to create a workaround for it, as we will see below.

+> In Android, more specific in the MainActivity is required (in this case) to set the Icon in ActionBar as following: ActionBar.SetIcon(Resource.Drawable.ic_action_users);

 The **SessionsView** is a **ContentPage** which is a simple page provided by [Xamarin Forms API](http://api.xamarin.com/?link=N%3aXamarin.Forms) (see more in [Xamarin Forms Gallery](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/controls/pages/)).
 To define its content, you should use [controls layouts](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/controls/layouts/) like StackLayout or Grid, for example.

 ![Xamarin Workshop - Figure 30](ImagesForGuides/figure32.png)